 Yeah, you can learn about Fred Hampton and Bill O’Neal from doing a five-minute read on Wikipedia.
 But what Judas and the Black Messiah does is engage the viewer by erasing the window between the present and the past with alarming clarity amid ambiguity.
 Oxymoronic it may be, but there’s something more that Shaka King and co-writer Will Berson want us to experience.
 There’s a gray area in which this film lives, where opponents aren’t always the aggressors and the heroes aren’t always the knights in shining armor.
 It’s more walking a line with your best intentions in front of you, each step leaving the lifted foot dangling precipitously on either side in danger of being tarnished by what lies beneath.

 What the film does best is humanizing both Hampton and O’Neal, with Daniel Kaluuya’s and LaKeith Stanfield’s portrayals beckoning us to go further with them, daring us to share the air they breathe and the injustice they face.
 On one hand, Hampton’s public face shows the streetwise sage who looks constantly to turn each obstacle into an opportunity while being just another Joe in private moments with girlfriend Deborah Johnson (Dominique Fishback).
 King and Berson’s script makes plain the struggle between what Hampton has to do to further the Black Panther movement and looking toward the future with a potential family.
 It’s not an easy balance to maintain, but Kaluuya emotes this battle between head and heart with skillful agility, creating an electricity that grasps your very soul.
-With each tender moment between Hampton and Johnson contrasted with the personification of the in-control Black Panther leader – defined with a stunning pulpit speech toward the middle of the film – Kaluuya’s mastery holds us in a masterful thrall.
+With each tender moment between Hampton and Johnson contrasted with the personification of the in-control Black Panther leader – defined with a stunning pulpit speech toward the middle of the film – Kaluuya’s deft skill holds us in a masterful thrall.

 Opposite Kaluuya is LaKeith Stanfield’s Bill O’Neal, wriggling his way in and out of suspicion and detection.
 Tasked by Agent Mitchell to give intelligence reports on the Black Panthers, we’re seeing a man fight to stay alive while playing both sides.
 While the script gives O’Neal obvious outs, he still has to contend with betraying his beliefs in order to keep himself out of jail or from the wrong end of a bullet, and Stanfield disappears into O’Neal in this endeavor with a chameleon-like prowess, molding himself into whatever situation comes his way.
 Whether rebuilding a bombed-out office or slipping Agent Mitchell floor plans to help the FBI’s next raid, O’Neal never acts like someone caught in the middle; there’s a sheen of self-preservation which Stanfield delivers with a note of perfect self-righteousness, never letting his guard down or giving too much away.